Schubert structure operators and K_T(G/B): Introduction and the main theorems

 \section{Introduction and the main theorems}

 Fix a complex reductive (or even Kac-Moody) Lie group $G$ and maximal torus $T\leq G$, for example $G=GL_n(\CC)$ and $T$ the diagonal matrices.
 Fix opposed Borel subgroups $B,B_-$ with intersection $T$.
 This choice results in a length function $\ell$ on $W = N(T)/T$ and a set $\{\alpha_i\}$ of simple roots.
-The quotient $G/B$ is the associated \defn{flag manifold} and the left $T$-action on $G/B$ has isolated fixed points $\{wB/B\ :\ w\in W\}$, where $W:= N(T)/T$ is the \defn{Weyl group}.
+The quotient $G/B$ is the associated \defn{flag variety}\footnote{Following \cite{KostantKumarH}, we are using the ``thin'' flag variety, namely the ind-scheme made as an inductive union of finite-dimensional $B$-orbit closures.} and the left $T$-action on $G/B$ has isolated fixed points $\{wB/B\ :\ w\in W\}$, where $W:= N(T)/T$ is the \defn{Weyl group}.

 \junk{ { We probably don't need this paragraph, i.e. can assume the readers know a little more about Lie groups.} In the case that $G = GL_n(\CC)$ and $B =$ upper-triangular matrices, $G/B$ is (uniquely) $G$-isomorphic to the set of complete flag manifolds $Fl(\CC^n)$.
 The fixed points $N(T)B/B$ of the $T$-action correspond, under that isomorphism, to coordinate flags in $Fl(\CC^n)$.
 In particular, there are $n!$ such flags, corresponding to elements in the Weyl group $W \cong S_n,$ the symmetric group on $n$ letters. }